 Get yourself covered

-Getting the right cover in place will ensure you are well protected, in the event of an accident.
-Remember, no policy will protect you against every scenario, so it’s best to read your policy documents to understand the conditions and exclusions that apply.
+Getting cover in place will help to ensure you are sufficiently protected, in the event of an accident.
+Remember, no policy will protect you against every scenario, so it’s best to read your policy documents to understand the conditions and exclusions that apply to your insurance policy.

 If you’re planning to cross the channel and holiday in Europe, one thing you don’t want to overlook is EU breakdown insurance.
 Don’t assume your standard motorhome breakdown insurance offers the same level of cover abroad as it does at home in the UK.
 Failing to have European breakdown cover in place could mean your holiday ends up costing you way more than anticipated if the worst were to happen.
 Breaking down while overseas could be much more complicated, than if it were to happen in the UK.